Tiiiger/bert_score/README.md

 Automatic Evaluation Metric described in the paper [BERTScore: Evaluating Text Generation with BERT](https://arxiv.org/abs/1904.09675) (ICLR 2020).
 #### News:
+- Features to appear in the next version (currently in the master branch):
+  - Fix bugs for mBART
+  - Support 4 mT5 models as requested ([#93](https://github.com/Tiiiger/bert_score/issues/93))
 - Updated to version 0.3.8
-  - Support 53 new pretrained models including BART, mBART, BORT, DeBERTa, T5, mT5, BERTweet, MPNet, ConvBERT, SqueezeBERT, SpanBERT, PEGASUS, Longformer, LED, Blendbot, etc. Among them, DeBERTa achives higher correlation with human scores than RoBERTa (our default) on WMT16 dataset.
+  - Support 53 new pretrained models including BART, mBART, BORT, DeBERTa, T5, BERTweet, MPNet, ConvBERT, SqueezeBERT, SpanBERT, PEGASUS, Longformer, LED, Blendbot, etc. Among them, DeBERTa achives higher correlation with human scores than RoBERTa (our default) on WMT16 dataset.
 The correlations are presented in this [Google sheet](https://docs.google.com/spreadsheets/d/1RKOVpselB98Nnh_EOC4A2BYn8_201tmPODpNWu4w7xI/edit?usp=sharing).
   - Please consider using `--model_type microsoft/deberta-xlarge-mnli` or `--model_type microsoft/deberta-large-mnli` (faster) if you want the scores to correlate better with human scores.
   - Add baseline files for DeBERTa models.
   - Add example code to generate baseline files (please see the [details](get_rescale_baseline)).